 Housing benefit if you are pension age

-You could get housing benefit to help with rent if you're pension age and on a low income.
+You could get housing benefit to help with rent if you're:

 You must meet immigration conditions to get benefits.